mloubout/SC20Paper/response.md

 > [...]
 FMA (Fused Multiple Adds)?

-The operations determining the performance of a code are the source level ones, while FMA is a lower level concept (ie, a scalar FMA would account for two operations).
-This is not Devito, but rather the model adopted everywhere, otherwise two performance values from two different architectures, one with FMAs the other without, would not even be comparable.
+The operations determining the performance of a code are the source-level ones.
+FMA is a lower-level concept (ie, a scalar FMA would account for two operations).
+This is not Devito, but rather the model adopted everywhere.

 > Scalability performance

-See reply to R1: (i) lack of resources and (ii) Devito not ready yet for scalability tests at the time we ran the experiments.
+See reply to R1: (i) lack of resources and (ii) Devito not ready yet for scalability tests when we performed the experimentation.

 > It appears much of the performance [...]

 We are showing performance results of three different codes -- TTI, elastic, and isotropic acoustic -- thus exploring different physics and discretizations.
-As explained to R2, ours is an application-oriented paper built off high-level abstractions running on a cloud-based system.
-To achieve this, we are using bleeding edge technologies -- an established DSL-based system such as Devito (used in companies and academia), Azure cloud, Docker (portability), the rapidly-spreading GitHub-Actions for CI, ....
-The use and orchestration of these technologies is thouroughly described in the paper, and is, in our opinion, of strong interest for the SC audience.
+Further, as explained to R2, ours is an application-oriented paper built off high-level abstractions running on a cloud-based system.
+To achieve this, we are using bleeding edge technologies -- an established DSL-based system such as Devito, Azure cloud, Docker, the rapidly-spreading GitHub-Actions for CI, etc. The use and orchestration of these technologies is thouroughly described in the paper, and is, in our opinion, of strong interest for SC.

 > For actual seismic [...] it helps a little.

 The industrial problem does indeed involve muliple parts, such as data acquisition, processing, and, most importantly, velocity model building.
-We do not claim here to solve all these problems; however, we demonstrate that the combination of advanced technolgies such as high-level DSLs and compilers is key to highly efficient sesimic modeling and imaging at industrial scale.
-Devito is used both in academia/industry for various applications.
+We do not claim here to solve all these problems; however, we demonstrate that the combination of advanced technolgies such as DSLs and compilers is key to highly-efficient sesimic modeling and imaging at industrial scale.
 We have added the references and clarification in the introduction.

-> Dropping the discussion on the 3D elastic [...] might demonstrate the value of Devito better.
+> Dropping [...]
+3D elastic [...] might demonstrate the value of Devito better.

-We believe that showing the new capabilities of Devito -- the tensor language, distributed omputing via high-level abstractions -- for a different physics and discretization is as important to the SC audience as a strong scaling experiment.
+We believe that showing the new capabilities of Devito -- the tensor language, distributed computing from high-level abstractions -- for a different physics and discretization is as important to the SC audience as a strong scaling experiment.
 In fact, strong scaling may, to some extent, be regarded as more of an academic exercise in seismic imaging:

 * even with high-frequency FWI, a typical shot-level computation requires no more than a bunch of nodes (often order of units);
 * there is an outer-level of parallelism for inversion, essentially a task farm where the individual workers is internally MPI-parallel.